GSIP: Green Semantic Segmentation of Large-Scale Indoor Point Clouds: Proposed GSIP Method

 Points in a room-style input unit are fed into a feature extractor to obtain point-wise features as shown in Fig. \ref{fig:1}.
 The upper right block shows the local attribute construction process and the lower block shows the encoder-decoder architecture for large-scale point cloud semantic segmentation.
 It is developed upon our previous work PointHop.
 The reason for developing new feature learner is due to several shortcomings when extending PointHop from small-scale to large-scale point cloud learning.
 It is detailed below.

 \textbf{PointHop and PointHop++ Feature Extractor.} PointHop \cite{zhang2020pointhop} and PointHop++ \cite{zhang2020pointhop++} are unsupervised feature extractors proposed for small-scale point cloud classification.
 They have been successfully applied to joint point cloud classification and part segmentation \cite{zhang2020unsupervised} and point cloud registration \cite{kadam2020unsupervised, kadam2021r}.
 PointHop constructs attributes from local to global by stacking several hops, covering small-, mid- and long-range neighborhoods.
 In each hop, the local neighborhood of each point are divided by eight octants using the the 3D coordinates of local points.
 Then, point attributes in each octant are aggregated and concatenated to form a local descriptor, which keeps more information than naive max pooling.
-Due to the fast dimension growing, Saab transform \cite{kuo2019interpretable} is used for dimension reduction.
+Due to the fast dimension growing, the Saab transform \cite{kuo2019interpretable}, which is a variant of Principal Component Analysis (PCA) \cite{wold1987principal}, is used for dimension reduction is used for dimension reduction.
 Between two consecutive units, FPS is used to downsample the point cloud to increase the speed as well receptive field of each point.
 PointHop++ \cite{zhang2020pointhop++} is an extension of PointHop.
 It has a lower model size and training complexity by leveraging the observation that spectral features are uncorrelated after PCA.
 Thus, we can conduct PCA to each spectral feature independently, which is called the channel-wise Saab transform.

 There are three shortcomings for the pipeline used in PointHop and PointHop++ when it is ported to large-scale point cloud data.
 First, the computational efficiency is limited by FPS between two consecutive hops.
 Second, the memory cost of eight-octant partitioning and grouping is high.
 Third, the covariance matrix computation in the Saab transform is computationally intensive with a higher memory cost.
 To address them, we propose several changes.